 - Cough drops cannot be brought to school.
-If your child has a persistent sore throat, call your Pediatrician because it may be something more serious that requires medical attention.
-You may send in a water bottle to soothe a sore throat.
+If your child has a persistent sore throat, call your pediatrician because it may be something more serious that requires medical attention.
+You could send in a water bottle to soothe a sore throat.
 Your child can gargle with warm water in the health office as well.

 - Fever >100.0 or feeling feverish/chills